 If you are already feeling pretty worn down from your training or have had several nights in a row of poor sleep, it’s probably advisable to skip your run and get some rest (perhaps a nap!).

-On the other hand, if you have been feeling healthy in general and just had a bad night of sleep, you can probably go for your run with a few adjustments.
+On the other hand, if you have been feeling generally healthy and just had a bad night of sleep, you can probably go for your run with a few adjustments.

-For example, let’s say you have to go running on 3 hours of sleep.
+For example, let’s say you have to go running on three hours of sleep.

 Instead of doing a speed workout or longer run, modify your workout to be an easy distance run.